jordipons/EUSIPCO2017/README.md

 `spectrograms.py` > `exp_setup.py` > `patches.py` > `train.py` > `test.py`
 - `spectrograms.py`: computes spectrograms.
 - `exp_setup.py`: splits data in train, val, test.
 Requires: previous run of 'spectrograms.py'.
-- `patches.py`: computes the patches and normalizes the data.
+- `patches.py`: computes patches and normalizes the data.
 Requires: previous run of 'exp_setup.py'.
 - `train.py`: trains a deep learning model defined in 'builid_architecture.py'.
 Requires: previous run of 'patches.py'.
 - `test.py`: evaluates how the trained model performs.
 Requires: previous run of 'train.py'.

-##Steps for reproducting the experiment results
+## Steps for reproducting the experiment results
-- Download the dataset:
+- Download the dataset.
+See: http://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset and https://github.com/keunwoochoi/magnatagatune-list
 - Copy the MTT datset to `./data/audio/MagnaTagATune/` in its original format: 16 folders, '0' to '9' and then 'a' to 'f'.
 It will look like: `./data/audio/MagnaTagATune/a/`, `./data/audio/MagnaTagATune/2/`, etc.
 - Run 'spectrograms.py'.
 - Run 'exp_setup.py'.